jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 experienced users.
 The only problem is, there wouldn't be any power users to enjoy it.

-Our third option is like a Centaur - does everyone know what a Centaur is?
-It's this hybrid creature, part horse, part man.
+Our third option is this mythical hybrid creature.
+This NEW WAY.

-In the Centaur option, we would somehow meld the best parts of options 1 and 2 together.
+We would somehow meld the best parts of options 1 and 2 together.

 We would somehow increase the number of customers that can communicate with us AND present them support options BESIDES our contact info.

-I've been working on the Centaur option for a few years now, but I've been kinda struggling on a name for it until recently.
+I've been working on this NEW WAY for a few years now, but I've been kinda struggling on a name for it until recently.
 To properly introduce it, however, I am going to need to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong